 By Year 11, career development opportunities grow even more regular.
-A key event is the Post-16 Opportunities evening in November, and work with Sixth Form staff surrounding this, to make sensible applications to OSA Sixth Form or elsewhere.
+A key event is the Post-16 Opportunities evening in January, and work with Sixth Form staff surrounding this, to make sensible applications to OSA Sixth Form or elsewhere.
 Individual interviews with our Careers Advisor continue throughout the year , and students have the chance to take part in New College, Oxford’s Step Up Programme, which begins in Year 11.
 Sessions on Apprenticeships and alternatives to college and A levels are also offered.

 In the Sixth Form, as applications for universities, apprenticeships and employment become a reality, students have a wide range of opportunities to build up their profiles.
 They receive invitations to apply for research placements, work experience, summer schools, university mentoring and visits.
-One-to-one careers interviews are available on request, and there are a series of talks and workshops for the whole year in school, looking at university life, student finance and making successful applications.
-Year 12, for example, have a day on 18 January preparing them for university or apprenticeship decisions.
+One-to-one careers interviews are available on request, and there are a series of talks and workshops for the whole year in school, looking at university life, student finance and making successful applications as part of the Higher Education and Research Week in July.
 Recent emails to students have given them details of how to apply for Study Days at the University of Oxford, for residential time in Cambridge, for local medical open days, for Law mentors and for Nuffield Science Placements.

 For all years, there are LOTS of careers resources available through the student portal.
 We have paid for a license to use two websites in particular, which might be of wide interest.

 One is called Kudos (https://kudos.cascaid.co.uk/LoginPage) Please contact Dr Watson or Mrs Dalley for the license code.
 This is a really good starting point for students who have little idea what they want to do in life!
 It shortlists careers that suit student interests, and lets you search more about them (entry requirements, salaries, job descriptions etc.)

 In the Careers calendar for 2018-19…

-The week beginning 19th September was Careers Week across OSA.
-Students were encouraged to attend talks about different careers at lunchtime, with sessions on Law, Engineering, Journalism, science research, careers in IT, getting yourself published, teaching, joining the armed services and Business Finance.
-There were also speakers on apprenticeships, others presenting a range of volunteering opportunities to develop your profile, and advice for older students on gaining work experience placements.
+The week beginning 5th November is Careers Week across OSA.
+Students of all years are encouraged to attend talks about different careers at lunchtime, with sessions on Law, Engineering, Journalism, Medicine, areas of science research, careers in IT, getting yourself published, teaching, joining the armed services and BMW apprenticeships.